anhcu/README-generator/README.md

   README-generator is an app that is created and designed for web developers who want to save time and have a clean and professional README template.
 This app allows web developers to create a README file simply by answering a few questions and BOOM!
 Your README is generated.

   # Motivation
-  My motivation is to create a README file simply to save time and have a professional README file generated.
+  My motivation is to generate a professional README that is simple to use.

   # Install
   Inquire, fs and utils.